PrefectHQ/prefect/docs/tutorials/flow-task-config.md

     # run parallel tasks and subflows with Dask
 ```

-Some task runners, such as the `DaskTaskRunner` and `DaskTaskRunner`, can take additional, optional parameters of their own.
+Some task runners, such as the `DaskTaskRunner` and `RayTaskRunner`, can take additional, optional parameters of their own.
 See the [task runners tutorials](/tutorials/dask-task-runner/) and [Task Runners](/concepts/task-runners/) documentation for details.

 ## Basic task configuration